Skip to content

 Application Update Downgrades

-Read about the pre-installed Warehouse application to downgrade applications in this documentation.
+Read about the pre-installed Warehouse application to downgrade applications in the Bazaar App Store (Flatpak) documentation.